Heirloom Grains: When Carolina Struck Gold

 As new varieties of rice came onto the scene, Carolina Gold lost its prominence, and was virtually extinct by the Depression Era.
 It was later revived in the 1980s by an eye surgeon and plantation owner named Dr. Richard Schulz, who collected stores of the heirloom grain from the USDA seed bank and planted them the wetlands around Charleston.
 Later in 1998, Anson Mills took a more sustainable approach to planting, growing and harvesting Carolina Gold rice across the South in Georgia, Texas and the Carolinas.
 The grain plays a key role in environmental restoration of historic plantation fields and the coastal wetlands habitat.

 Part of the charm of Carolina Gold Rice is its particularly delicate starch profile, which causes the grains to fracture easily during milling.
 "Rice Middlins" also known as "Rice Grits", are the result; they cook up creamy and are wonderful with various sauces, or can be shaped and pan-fried into crispy skillet cakes.

-Find a bag of Carolina Gold Rice?
+Got bag of Carolina Gold Rice on hand?
 Here are a few recipes to get you started: